-3. Build a social media dashboard in Google Data Studio
+3. Build a Looker Studio social media report

-So now that we’ve gone through the basics, let’s see how to create a dashboard from scratch with your social media data.
+So now that we’ve gone through the basics, let’s see how to create Looker Studio social media dashboard from scratch.

 When building a social media report from scratch, I strongly recommend you explore the platform a bit first.
 Play around with the features and see what you can like and what you don’t.

 Now, click on Blank Report.
-Google Data Studio then asks you where to get the data from.
+Looker Studio then asks you where to get the data from.

-I chose Socialinsider Analytics because there is the place where I put all my social media data, but you can select any other connector you want.
+I chose Socialinsider Analytics because there is the place where I pull all my social media data from.

 Just go to the search bar and look after it.

-After that, Google asks you to select what data you need to connect to Google Data Studio.
+After that, Google asks you to select what data you need to connect to Looker Studio.
 There are three drop-down buttons: metrics type, platform, and project.

-This step gives you the option to add the social media data to Google Data Studio.
+This step gives you the option to add social media data to Looker Studio.

 Decide on whatever option you need, and then a new report is created.
 Give your project a name, and feel free to play around.